-Supplementary financial measures that represent the ratio of arrears and impaired mortgages to the related total mortgage principal for uninsured residential mortgage, residential mortgage (corporate and securitized), corporate mortgage (residential, construction and commercial) and total mortgage (all corporate and securitized) portfolios.
+Supplementary financial measures that represent the ratio of arrears and impaired mortgages to mortgage principal for both the corporate and total (corporate and securitized) portfolios.

 Distribution Yield

 Supplementary financial measure that is an indicator of profitability on marketable and non-marketable securities.
 It is calculated by dividing the distribution income as a percentage of the average balance.